SINTEF-AppliedCompSci/MRST/readMes/ChemModel.md

 ~~~~
 elementNames = {'H', 'O'};
 ~~~~
 A cell array of strings containing all elements to be considered in the chemical system.
 Elements do not have to correspond to actual element names, but it is reccomened that they do.
+The total concentration of an element can be chosen as an input parameter by including an "*" in the element name.

 ### speciesNames

 ~~~~
 speciesNames = {'H+', 'OH-', 'H2O'};
 ~~~~
 A cell array of strings of the chemical species to be considered in the chemical system.
 Each entry in speciesNames must be a combination of entries found in elementNames, or surfaces.
-The species charge can be desginated with a +/- at the end of the name followed by the charge number (i.e. Ca+2, Cl-).
+The species charge can be desginated with a +/- at the end of the name followed by the charge number (i.e. Ca+2, Cl-).The concentration of a species can be chosen as an input parameter by including an "*" in the species name.

 ### reactions